PietroJomini/auri/docs/features.md

     - [ ] monte carlo
     - [ ] threaded
     - [ ] transposition table
+      - [x] hashmap
       - [ ] hash
-        - [ ] zobrist
+        - [x] zobrist
         - [ ] test collisions
       - [ ] rotations
-        - [ ] incremental rotation: i have 4 positions, each for one rotation, and i update all of them at the same time
+        - [ ] incremental rotation: i have 8 positions, each for one rotation, and i update all of them at the same time
           - pros: faster
           - cons: 4x space used
+          - maybe i can only save 8 zobrist hash, and update them with the indexes rotated
   - [ ] evaluation
     - [ ] hand-made euristic
       - [ ] distance to road